EvansNjogu/NumerosityBasedCategorization/README.md

 This repository contains the complete source code, datasets, and experiments accompanying my MSc thesis: **"Numerosity-Based Categorization in Neural Networks."**
 The project investigates how deep learning models can perceive and categorize quantities into abstract concepts such as **"few"**, **"medium"**, and **"many"**, instead of relying on precise counts.

-> 📚 This work has been officially submitted and approved as part of the MSc program at Eötvös Loránd University (ELTE), Faculty of Informatics (2025).
+> 📚 This work has been officially submitted and is pending approval and defense as part of the MSc program at Eötvös Loránd University (ELTE), Faculty of Informatics (2025).

 ## Overview